Before you self-publish a book, make sure you have everything in place and ready.

 The next step is to format your book ready for publishing in an ebook or paperback.

-A poor manuscript is a sure recipe for terrible reviews and very few sales as a result.
+A poor manuscript is a sure recipe for terrible reviews and few sales.
 Take the time to get it right before you take another step in the publishing process.

 Time to allow: 3 months